morfioce/asynch-js/PITCHME.md

 ### There is a TRUST issue with callbacks

 @ul
-- Call the callback too many times
+- Caller calls the callback too many times
-- Call the callback too early
+- Caller calls the callback too early
-- Call the callback too late
+- Caller calls the callback too late
-- Caller fail to pass the error parameter
+- Caller fails to pass the error parameter
-- Caller fail to pass the data parameter
+- Caller fails to pass the data parameter
 @ulend

 ---